apache/carbondata/README.md

 <img src="/docs/images/format/CarbonData_logo.png" width="200" height="40">

-Apache CarbonData is a new big data file format for faster interactive query using advanced columnar storage, index, compression and encoding techniques to improve computing efficiency, in turn it will help speedup queries an order of magnitude faster over PetaBytes of data.
+Apache CarbonData(incubating) is a new big data file format for faster interactive query using advanced columnar storage, index, compression and encoding techniques to improve computing efficiency, in turn it will help speedup queries an order of magnitude faster over PetaBytes of data.

+You can find the latest CarbonData document and learn more at [CarbonData cwiki](https://cwiki.apache.org/confluence/display/CARBONDATA)

 ### Features
 CarbonData file format is a columnar store in HDFS, it has many features that a modern columnar format has, such as splittable, compression schema ,complex data type etc, and CarbonData has following unique features: